skywind3000/asynctasks.vim/README.md

 ### Internal variables

-Internal variables can be used to manage multiple building targets.
-They can be defined in the `[*]` section of `.tasks` files:
+Internal variables can be used in many ways, eg. to manage multiple building targets.
+They are defined in the `[*]` section of `.tasks` files:

 ```ini
 [*]